The beasts of the NFC East rule the NFL Power Rankings.

 And then there are the Lions, who have become a more organic version of "America's Team" in recent years.
 Detroit's climb up the rankings has been slow and steady -- what would a win over the 10-2 Vikings mean for the Fighting Campbells?

 The football.
 It's good.
 Let's talk about it.

 Don't forget to check out the NFL Power Rankings Podcast with Dan Hanzus and Colleen Wolfe.
 New episodes every Tuesday all season long.

-NOTE: Up/down arrows reflect movement from the Week 13 NFL Power Rankings.
+NOTE: Up/down arrows below reflect team movement from the Week 13 Power Rankings.

 Previous rank: No. 1